frintjs/frint/packages/frint-di/README.md

   // and one of the following keys
   useValue: 'direct value of any type', // OR
   useFactory: () => 'returned value of any type', OR
-  useClass: SomeClass, // created via `createClass` or ES6 classes
+  useClass: SomeClass, // ES6 classes

   // if `useClass` or `useFactory` is used, then `deps` can be provided
   deps: ['depName1', 'depName2', ...]